Social Media Platforms: Setting up Your Company for Success

 • Communicate to employees just how much time should be spent on social media—is it five minutes or an hour?
 Be sure to track the impact it has on traffic to your website to gauge return

-• Unless you are a political, religious, or a lifestyle based organization or company, topics of that nature should be left alone.
+• Unless you are a political, religious, or lifestyle-based organization or company, topics of that nature should be left alone.

 • Be professional and courteous with your posts